Website / Superdickery

 - Confounding Covers: Comic book covers that are so out there, so random, and so bizarre that you'll be wondering how on earth they ever got published in the first place.

-- Frames and Panels: This section contains scans of individual panels and frames from the interiors of comic books, completely devoid of context.
+- Frames and Pages: This section contains scans of individual panels and frames from the interiors of comic books, completely devoid of context.

 - Everything's Better With Monkeys: Gorillas provided a guaranteed boosts to circulation with every cover appearance.
 Do not argue with the mesmerizing powers of gorillas.
 And yes, I know gorillas aren't monkeys.